entur/uttu/README.md

 The default MessagingService implementation is a noop.

-## Additional properties

-The following properties are needed by a GCP pubsub dependency, and auto-configuration will fail without them.
-If you don't use pubsub, you can set them to dummy values:

-    spring.cloud.gcp.project-id=test
-    spring.cloud.gcp.pubsub.project-id=test

 ## Running locally
 ### Build
 To build the project from source, you need Java 21 and Maven 3.